Egypt's central bank raises key interest rates by 200 basis points

 CAIRO, Oct 27 (Reuters) - Egypt's central bank said on Thursday it had raised interest rates by 200 basis points in an exceptional meeting of its monetary policy committee.

-The central bank set the overnight lending rate at 14.25% and the overnight deposit rate at 13.25%, it said.
+The central bank set the overnight lending rate at 14.25% and the overnight deposit rate at 13.25%.

+The war in Ukraine has deepened Egypt's economic woes, boosting the import-reliant nation's bills for wheat and oil while crushed tourism from two of its largest markets, Ukraine and Russia, a key source of hard currency.

+In its statement on Thursday the bank said the conflict had "dire economic ramifications" and consequently led Egypt to weather large capital outflows.

 (Reporting by Mahmoud Mourad and Nadine Awadalla; editing by Jason Neely)